zedbytes/hummingbot-api/README.md

 - **API Documentation**: Available at `http://localhost:8000/docs` when running
 - **Detailed Examples**: Check the `CLAUDE.md` file for comprehensive API usage examples
 - **Issues**: Report bugs and feature requests through the project's issue tracker

-## Contributing

-We welcome contributions!
-Please ensure you:
-1. Set up the development environment using `make install`
-2. Run pre-commit hooks with `make install-pre-commit`
-3. Follow the existing code style (Black formatter with 130 character line length)
-4. Test your changes thoroughly

 ---

 Ready to start trading?
 Deploy your first account and start exploring the powerful capabilities of the Hummingbot API!